kenatiod/MUT/Understanding Machine Understanding.md

 #### 5.1.2 -- Reasoning and abstraction

-A key hallmark of genuine understanding, as distinguished from mere pattern matching or fact retrieval, is the ability to reason about abstract concepts and make inferential leaps beyond any specific training data.
+A critical hallmark of genuine understanding, as distinguished from mere pattern matching or fact retrieval, is the ability to reason about abstract concepts and make inferential leaps beyond any specific training data.
 True comprehension involves grasping the underlying logic, causal mechanisms, and conceptual relationships that allow for knowledge to be flexibly applied to novel domains and situations.

 As such, the MUTT must go beyond just evaluating an AI's performance on simplistic reasoning tasks, and probe its capabilities for deeper, more open-ended reasoning and abstraction.
 Critically, these evaluations should span diverse reasoning modalities, from formal logic to analogical thinking to hypothetical and counterfactual inference.